 A committed educator, Fortner has taught for the Baltimore Symphony “OrchKids” and the Bridges Academy programs, which provide at-risk youth with free music lessons.

 Fortner was a member of the final class selected by the late Gustav Meier to attend the Peabody Conservatory, where he studied with Marin Alsop and Markand Thakar, completing his Graduate Performance Diploma in conducting in 2017.
 Additionally, Fortner completed a Bachelors and Masters of cello performance at McGill University in Montreal, Quebec.
 He has performed chamber music alongside musicians from orchestras such as the Houston Symphony, the San Francisco Symphony, and the Minnesota Orchestra.
 A native of Houston, Texas, Fortner has enjoyed visiting his family in the Iowa Great Lakes since childhood.

 One of Jeff’s primary interests has been traditional folk music of various cultures.
-He enjoys working closely with The New Pine Ridge Singers, and improvisng alongside Lebanese oud player Simon Shaheen.
+He enjoys working closely with The New Porcupine Singers and improvising alongside Lebanese oud player Simon Shaheen.

 In composition, Jeff has received awards from the Young Composer’s Guild of the Music Teachers Association of California, resulting in several premiers of his chamber and orchestral music.
-He has also received commissions from various organizations, including the South Dakota Symphony and the Young Artists Ensemble theater group in California, and composes regularly for the Dakota Wind Quintet.
+He has also received commissions from various organizations, including the South Dakota Symphony and the Young Artists Ensemble theater group in California.
+He composes regularly for the Dakota Wind Quintet.

 Jeff has recorded for various projects, including a Warner Bros. film scoring session, a hip-hop orchestra, aspiring jazz/rock/fusion bands, and a spattering of independent short films.